jbhall4291/whats-for-dinner/README.md

-# Whats for dinner?
+# Whats For Dinner?

-A tricky question to answer at the best of times, so many choices... well, this website is here will decide for you!
-Hover over the randomly chosen meal card to reveal options: print a shopping list and/or print out step by step recipe instructions.
+A tricky question to answer at the best of times, so many choices... well, this website is here to decide for you!
+Hover over the randomly chosen meal card to reveal options: print a shopping list and/or print out step-by-step recipe instructions.

 This is a very simple first attempt at a website for the Northcoders precourse, who asked me to 'demonstrate your HTML and CSS skills by building a project.
 You should show your ability to set up a project from scratch.'